mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-memory.rst

 memory available, the ``/start`` endpoint returns an error.

 To use the verifier when this occurs, you must increase the memory of the server and resume the migration.
-Note, the verifier doesn't resume and instead restarts its checks from the beginning.
+This can significantly increase the total migration time, as the verifier must restart its checks from the beginning.

 If increasing server memory isn't an option, restart ``mongosync`` with the verifier disabled.